 Phone nostalgia fans will love the new Nokia 3310 3G.
-The $100 phone looks like the old Nokia 3310 that was a hit in the first years of the 21st century.
+The NZ$100 phone looks like the old Nokia 3310 brick phone that was a hit in the first years of the 21st century.

-It also sounds like an old school Nokia.
+It also sounds like an old-school Nokia.
 The phone can play the famous Nokia theme at almost ear-splitting intensity.
-The phone maker has even included the famous Snake game.
+The phone maker has even included the Snake game.

 While the phone has the Nokia brand, like other 2017 Nokia phones, it is made by a Finnish company called HMD Global which has a licence to use the name.
 HMD also makes the Nokia 8, an impressive mid-range Android phone.